How to add a new (major) version of the Linux kernel to Nixpkgs:

 Chunks

-Title: Adding a New Major Linux Kernel Version to Nixpkgs
+Title: Adding a New Linux Kernel Version to Nixpkgs

 Summary

-This section details the steps to add a new major version of the Linux kernel to Nixpkgs.
-The process involves copying and updating the Nix expression, adding the new kernel to `linux-kernels.nix`, updating the kernel configuration for each supported platform (i686, x86_64, uml) by copying old configurations, running `make oldconfig` to answer configuration questions, testing the kernel build, and updating external kernel modules and kernel-dependent packages if required.
+This document outlines the step-by-step process for integrating a new major version of the Linux kernel into Nixpkgs.
+The procedure involves copying and updating the kernel's Nix expression, adding the new kernel to `linux-kernels.nix`, and meticulously updating its configuration for each supported platform (i686, x86_64, uml) using `make oldconfig` or `make menuconfig`.
+After configuration, the kernel needs to be tested by building it, and finally, external kernel modules and kernel-dependent packages may require updates to ensure compatibility with the new kernel version.